Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 ## Usage
 ### Bootstrapping
-The OIDC resources for each environment need to be manually bootstrapped for two reasons:
-- this service uses OIDC for permissions to deploy itself (chicken and egg problem)
+The OIDC resources for each environment need to be manually bootstrapped because this service uses OIDC for permissions to deploy itself (chicken and egg problem)
-- the fact that only one AWS IdP for GitHub can exist per environment makes it tricky to manage multiple stages in the dev environment.
-CloudFormation isn't great at checking if resources exist before trying to create them and trying to create a duplicate IdP for each feature branch in dev will fail.

 The service is configured to be bootstrapped by running `serverless deploy` locally once for the 'official' stage for each environment (see step 4 below).
-This will create both the AWS OIDC IdP and the IAM role for that stage and environment.
-Subsequent automated deploys of the service will update the IAM role, but won't touch the IdP.
-Configuration changes for the IdP should be infrequent, but if they occur they will need to be applied manually following the steps below.

 Steps:
 1. Set AWS creds from CloudTamer/Kion for the target environment (dev, val, prod), then confirm the correct target